Aliases for CHMP2A Gene

 GeneCards Summary for CHMP2A Gene

 CHMP2A (Charged Multivesicular Body Protein 2A) is a Protein Coding gene.
-Diseases associated with CHMP2A include fibrosarcomatous osteosarcoma and adenocarcinoma.
-Among its related pathways are Disease and Endocytosis.
-GO annotations related to this gene include protein domain specific binding.
+Diseases associated with CHMP2A include Viral Gastritis and Breast Adenocarcinoma.
+Among its related pathways are Budding and maturation of HIV virion and Clathrin derived vesicle budding.
+Gene Ontology (GO) annotations related to this gene include protein domain specific binding and phosphatidylcholine binding.
 An important paralog of this gene is CHMP2B.